Skip to main content

 Bulk Viscosity from Geometry, Not Only Kinetic Theory

-The paper, Origin of bulk viscosity in cosmology and its thermodynamic implications, is interesting.
+The 2025 paper, Origin of bulk viscosity in cosmology and its thermodynamic implications, takes a kinetic/thermodynamic slant.

 The paper establishes four facts: